coatyio/coaty-swift/docs/DeveloperGuide.md

 ### Observe a Discover event (two-way event)

-Note that this procedure is almost the same for Query-Retrieve, Update-Complete, and Call-Return events.
+Note that this procedure is much the same as for Query-Retrieve, Update-Complete, and Call-Return events.

 ```swift